''Well, hoop hoop) You say there ain't no use in livin'

 - In Kill Your Darlings, Lucien Carr attempts to hang himself in a jail cell with his sheet, but the knot undoes itself.

 - A Scanner Darkly: Charles Freck tried to commit suicide by taking a bunch of downers with some wine.
-He failed and only hallucinated.
-Unlike in the book, in the film Freck shows up later in one of the group therapy sessions at New Path.
+He fails, hallucinating a rather... bizarre experience, and is eventually seen at New Path.
+In the book, he never appears again after the suicide attempt, so he may have succeeded.

 - A little guy is sitting at the bar just staring at his drink for half an hour when this big trouble-making biker steps next to him, grabs his drink and gulps it down in one swig.
 The poor little guy starts crying.
 "Come on man.
 I was just giving you a hard time," the biker says.
 "I didn't think you'd CRY.
 I can't stand to see a man crying."
 The little guy sniffs and says "Today is the worst day of my life, I can't do anything right.
 I overslept and was late to an important meeting, so my boss fired me.
 When I went to the parking lot, I found my car was stolen and I don't have any insurance.
 I left my wallet in the cab I took home.
 I found my wife in bed with the gardener and my dog bit me.
 So I came to this bar trying to work up the courage to put an end to my life, and then you show up and drink the damn poison."